khanhha1005/Q-Drop-Implementation/README.md

 - **`QuantumOrthoNN_Model_Pennylane_ipynb.ipynb`**
   This notebook contains the core implementation of Quantum Orthogonal Networks using the Pennylane framework.
 It includes the model definitions, training procedures, and evaluation metrics.

-- **`Quantum_Result/`**
-  Stores the results from the various quantum experiments run across different datasets.
-This includes performance metrics, visualizations, and comparisons between different pruning and dropout techniques.

 - **`README.md`**
   Initial setup and documentation for navigating the project.